LeenaSalmela/Elmeri/README.md

 by integers giving their order in the input file) and edges represent relatedness of the Rmaps.
 The weight of the edges gives the number of (el,k)-mers the Rmaps share.

+## Changes

+17-10-2019: Fixed a bug in merging similar (l,k)-mers.
+Default merge similarity threshold is now 10 to get similar performance as earlier with default values.